 The lead-up to the trial: Pre-trial processes

-When you plead not guilty, the case will usually go to a trial without any other pre-hearing before a judge.
+Where you have pleaded not guilty, the case will usually go to a trial without any other pre-hearing before a judge.

-Under the Case Review procedure the defence and the prosecution together prepare a document called a “Case Management Memorandum” with the court.
+Under the Case Review procedure the defence and the prosecution together prepare and file a document called a “Case Management Memorandum” with the court.
 The registrar decides whether this document raises issues that need to be decided by a judge before the trial.
-If not the registrar simply puts the case off to the trial date or if its going to be a jusry trial, it will be put off until a “jury trial callover” (see “Jury trial callovers” in this chapter).
+If not, then on the case review date the registrar simply puts the case off to the trial date or, if there’s to be jury trial, until a “jury trial callover” (see “Jury trial callovers”).
 Otherwise there is a case review hearing before a judge.

 Note: If you’ve been charged with a crime and have pleaded not guilty, you have the right under New Zealand’s Bill of Rights to have adequate time and facilities to prepare your defence.
 The Criminal Procedure Act contains specific rules about how much time there will be between the different steps in the criminal court process (see below).